-Assess baseline arisings and composition of the plastics waste stream including litter in NSROC region
+Assess baseline arisings and composition of the plastics waste stream in NSROC.

 Consult with member councils and agree strategic priorities.

 Research best practice in single use plastics initiatives to inform potential options.

 Develop business case and apply for Waste Less, Recycle More funding for soft plastics processing infrastructure.